Dan Bilzerian: Other work

-Bilzerian has appeared in the films Lone Survivor (2013), The Equalizer, Cat Run 2 (both 2014), and Extraction (2015), and authored the autobiography The Setup (2021), which recounts his controversial life and lifestyle.
+Bilzerian has appeared in the films Lone Survivor (2013), The Equalizer, Cat Run 2 (both 2014), and Extraction (2015), and wrote the autobiography The Setup (2021), which recounts his controversial life and lifestyle.

-Bilzerian's appearance in Lone Survivor was provided to him in exchange for a $1 million investment in the film by Bilzerian.
+Bilzerian's appearance in Lone Survivor was provided to him in exchange for a $1 million investment in the film.

+In 2022, in cooperation with gaming company Novasoft, Bilzerian launched a mobile video game, Save Dan.
+The game is a first-person shooter, developed for IOS and Android, where players shoot a horde of large-breasted female zombies.